RaHuLxDeV1201/bmi-calculator/README.md

 3. **Launch the app:**
    * **Direct:** Double-click `index.html` to open it in your browser.
    * **Live Server (VS Code):** Right-click `index.html` and select **"Open with Live Server"**.

 ---

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the [Issues page](https://github.com/RaHuLxDeV1201/bmi-calculator/issues) if you want to report a bug or request a feature.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git checkout -b feature/AmazingFeature`)
-5. Open a Pull Request

----